The Mission Of The Battle of Nashville Trust, Inc.

 In 1923 Mrs. James Caldwell, a prominent Nashville historian, started the Nashville Battlefield Association and some money was raised but no sites were saved.
 A monument was erected in 1927.
 The Great Depression then hit Nashville.
 But for battlefield preservation, it was a positive.
 In 1934, the Works Progress Administration rebuilt Fort Negley but it quickly fell into ruins again as it was “yankee fort” and most of Nashville did not care about it.
 This trend continued for another 60 years.

 By the end of World War II the farms that composed the second day of the Battle of Nashville were starting to be developed and the land became expensive – $500.00 per acre after platting.
-In 1954, the developer of the Shy’s Hill property donated the top 3.5 acres to the Tennessee Historical Commission.
+In 1954, the developer of the Shy’s Hill property donated the top 3.5 acres to the Tennessee Historical Society.
 This was the only notable battlefield preservation that took place until the Battle of Nashville Preservation Society was formed in 1992.

 Since 1992, BONPS [Note: BONPS became the Battle of Nashville Trust (BONT) in 2020] has taken the premier leadership role in saving Redoubt 1 and Shy’s Hill.
 Due to a generous loan from its first president, Wes Shofner, Redoubt 1 and the lot on Shy’s Hill were purchased and the debt later paid.
 BONPS was instrumental in having Kelley’s Point, a site of the naval engagement on the Cumberland River before the Battle of Nashville, made into a park.
 Mayor Bill Purcell was approached by BONPS in the mid 90’s to restore Fort Negley and build a visitor’s center.
 This 2.5 million dollar project was accomplished and the visitor’s center was opened in 2007.
 Additional battlefield signs have been placed in south Nashville and negotiations are underway to establish a one acre park on the eastern flank near Peach Orchard Hill.
 Realistically though, the future of additional preservation in Nashville is bleak due to the fact that Nashville is a boom town and land prices have skyrocketed to such a degree that any core site, if it can be found, cannot be purchased.
 Most of the second day of the fighting in south Nashville is on property that is valued at $350,000.00 to $450,000.00 per acre.
 However, additional battlefield signs are being placed and the public is continuing to be educated as to the history of our battlefield.
 The Battle of Nashville Preservation Society continues to protect its land and the importance of the events in Nashville – its dedication to preservation will not cease even under the most difficult of circumstances.